 Choose a language:

-practice individual sounds and improve my listening skills
+improve my listening skills

 learn phonetic symbols with an interactive IPA chart

 Phonetic Transcription – A Shortcut to Better Pronunciation

 Maybe you have heard the story about a foreign student coming to the UK to study law.
 At passport control, an airport employee asks him about the purpose of his visit.
 The student answers: "To study love."
 That's how he thought "law" is pronounced in English. :) This story is a perfect example of why pronunciation practice is so important when learning a language.